-Executive Summary 1
+Executive Summary .
+1

-Introduction 3
+Introduction .
+3

-Background 3
+Background .
+3

-About the Institution 4
+About the Institution .
+4

-Objectives, Scope, and Methodology 4
+Objectives, Scope, and Methodology .
+4

-Medical Inspection Results 7
+Medical Inspection Results .
+7

-California Prison Health Care Receivership Corporation's Response 30
+California Prison Health Care Receivership Corporation's Response 29

-Office of the Inspector General's Comments on the Receiver's Response 34

 Executive Summary

 An April 2001 class action lawsuit filed by inmates represented by the Prison Law Office alleged that the state provided constitutionally inadequate medical care at California state prisons in violation of inmates' constitutional rights.
 And, in October 2005, the U.S. Northern District Court of California declared that California's delivery system for prison medical care was "broken beyond repair" and still not meeting constitutional standards.
 As a result, the federal court imposed a receivership to raise the delivery of medical care to constitutional standards.
 To evaluate and monitor the progress of medical care delivery to inmates, the receiver requested, and the Office of the Inspector General (OIG) agreed, to establish an objective, clinically appropriate, and metric-oriented medical program to annually inspect the delivery of medical care at each state prison.